Conveyancer meets with couple

 Step 2 – Make an offer

 If you are serious about purchasing a property, you will need to make an offer.
 The seller might accept this initial offer, or they may attempt to negotiate with you on the price and conditions of the sale.
+Alternatively, if the property is being sold at auction, you will need to participate in the bidding process and make your highest offer on the day.

 Step 3 – Paying the deposit

-Step 5 – Insurance
+Step 4 – Insurance

 You will need to buy insurance, as the responsibility for damage to the property passes from the vendor to yourself at settlement.
 Some lenders require proof of existing comprehensive building insurance as a loan condition.

-Step 6 – Exchange of contracts
+Step 5 – Exchange of Contracts

 The exchange of contracts occurs next, initiating the business end of property conveyancing.
 Both the vendor and purchaser will be provided with a copy of the agreement.
 The deposit will be paid when the contracts are signed.
 The rest of the money outstanding will be paid at settlement.

-Step 7 – Cooling off period
+Step 6 – Cooling off period

 There is no cooling-off period if you buy at auction.
 However, if you purchase via private treaty, then a cooling-off period applies, which allows you time to organise pest and building inspections and find finance.
 You can revoke the contract before the cooling-off period ends.

-Step 8 – Property title transfer
+Step 7 – Property title transfer

-Your Melbourne property lawyers will organise a transfer document, get you to sign it, and pay stamp duty to register the document.
+Your property lawyer will organise a transfer document, get you to sign it, and pay stamp duty to register the document.
 They will then obtain the vendor’s signature on the form, validating the transfer.
 You must pay stamp duty to your lawyer before or at the settlement.
 Title transfer is the usual meaning of property conveyancing.

-Step 12 – Adjustments
+Step 8 – Adjustments

-The property conveyancing process continues, with “adjustments” made based on any council rates that have been prepaid by the vendor.
+The property conveyancing process continues, with ‘adjustments’ made based on any council rates that have been prepaid by the vendor.
 In addition to council rates, these adjustments may concern water rates, strata body corporate contributions, land tax, and rent.

-Step 13 – Settlement
+Step 9 – Settlement day

 Property conveyancing is complete at settlement, the day the buyer pays the rest of the money for the title, with adjustments taken into account.
 Your Melbourne property lawyers will do one last search of the title to make sure nothing has come up between the date you exchanged contracts and the settlement.

-Step 14 – After settlement
+Step 10 – After settlement

 After settlement, the purchaser’s mortgagee will submit the transfer documents to the Land Titles Office.
 This action will transfer the title from the seller to the buyer.
 All relevant authorities concerning the property will be notified of the new ownership by The Land Titles Office.